Mikhail Tal: Early years

 Tal was born in Riga, Latvia, into a Jewish family.
 According to his friend Gennadi Sosonko, his true father was a family friend identified only as "Uncle Robert"; however, this was vehemently denied by Tal's third wife Angelina.
 Uncle Robert had been a taxi driver in Paris in the 1920s and had lost all his family in World War II.
 His mother, Ida Grigoryevna, was the eldest of four sisters; Tal frequently visited the Netherlands to see his aunt, Riva, and another of his aunts settled in the United States but visited Riga.

 As a child, Tal joined the Riga Palace of Young Pioneers chess club.
-In 1949, he played Ratmir Kholmov, a young master who had recently competed in the prestigious Chigorin Memorial in 1947, in a simultaneous exhibition.
+In 1949, he played Ratmir Kholmov, a young master who had recently competed in the Chigorin Memorial chess tournament in 1947, in a simultaneous exhibition.
 Tal used an imaginative combination to win his game at the age of 13.

 Tal lived in this apartment building in Riga.

-Alexander Koblents began tutoring him in 1949, after which Tal's game rapidly improved, and by 1951 he had qualified for the Latvian Championship.
-In the 1952 Latvian Championship, Tal finished ahead of his trainer.
-Tal won his first Latvian title in 1953, and was awarded the title of Candidate Master.
-He became a Soviet Master in 1954 by defeating Vladimir Saigin in a qualifying match.
-That same year he also scored his first win over a grandmaster when Yuri Averbakh lost on time in a drawn position.
-Tal graduated in Literature from the University of Latvia, writing a thesis on the satirical works of Ilf and Petrov, and taught school in Riga for a time in his early twenties.
-He was a member of the Daugava Sports Society, and represented Latvia in internal Soviet team competitions.

-In 1959, he married 19-year-old Salli Landau, an actress with the Riga Youth Theatre; they divorced in 1970.
-In 2003, Landau published a biography in Russian of her late ex-husband.